The Wallflower’s Wicked Wager

 A Waltz with a Rogue Book Five

-He loved her beyond anything and everything—precisely why he couldn’t ever marry her.
+He loved her beyond anything and everything—precisely why he must never marry her.

 A wounded hero.